Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Visualizing Mean Squared Error.md

 ![[Pasted image 20220605145029.png]]

-We could now let the machine learn through prediction supplyign it with a multiplier and an initial value
+We could now let the machine learn through [[Prediction]] supplyign it with a multiplier and an initial value

 ![[Pasted image 20220605145046.png]]